FOSSEE/sdes-stscripts/Version_Control/vcs2/vcs2.rst

 seen,

  1. how to initialize a new repository using hg init,
- #. get the status of a repository using hg status and meaning of it's status co
+ #. get the status of a repository using hg status and meaning of it's status codes
  #. make commits of changes to files, using hg commit
  #. view the history of the repository using the hg log command,
  #. set our user information in the global hgrc file.